evylang/evy/docs/spec.md

 ```

 The loop `for key := range map` iterates over all map keys.
 It is safe
-to delete values from the map with the builtin function `del` while
+to delete values from the map with the built-in function `del` while
 iterating.
 The keys are iterated in the order in which they are
 inserted.
 Any values inserted into the map during the iteration will
 not be included in the iteration.